 Q. Some rangefinders say weatherproof, some say waterproof.
 What's the difference?

 A. Spelling.
 Seriously though, unless a product has a specific IP (Ingress Protection) rating, it hasn't been independently tested.
-We only have the manufacturer's word for the level of weather or water protection offered.
-That said, makers of top laser rangefinders understand that their products will often be in harsh environments.
+Makers of top laser rangefinders understand that their products will often be in harsh environments.
 They put considerable effort into ensuring they are rugged enough to survive both wet and dusty conditions.
 However, they are not usually designed to survive complete immersion.